mothur/mothur.github.io/_wiki/classify.seqs.md

 If you would like to change the kmer size you use the ksize option:

     mothur > classify.seqs(fasta=final.fasta, count=final.count_table, reference=trainset9_032012.pds.fasta, taxonomy=trainset9_032012.pds.tax, method=knn, search=kmer, ksize=6)

-### blast, match, mismatch, gapopen, and gapextend
-Assuming that you have put the blast binaries into your PATH variable, it is possible to use blastn to find nearest neighbors.
-It can be implemented
-as:

-    mothur > classify.seqs(fasta=final.fasta, count=final.count_table, reference=trainset9_032012.pds.fasta, taxonomy=trainset9_032012.pds.tax, method=knn, search=blast)

-You can also change the various blast-related options for match, mismatch, gapopen, and gapextend values:

-    mothur > classify.seqs(fasta=final.fasta, count=final.count_table, reference=trainset9_032012.pds.fasta, taxonomy=trainset9_032012.pds.tax, method=knn, search=blast, gapopen=-5, gapextend=-1)

 ### suffix
 An alternative method for finding the k-nearest